KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.md

 ## A Back End for Front-End Implementations

-Komodo's DEX software is built to have a core component that can serve many front-end graphical-user interfaces (GUIs).
+AtomicDEX software is built to have a core component that can serve many front-end graphical-user interfaces (GUIs).

 The core component is called MarketMaker 2.0, or MM2 for brevity.